 Milia

 Also known as “milk spots,” these are small white bumps or cysts under the surface of the skin and are caused by trapped dead skin cells.
-Milia that appear on the face and forehead are often confused with whiteheads.
+Milia most often appear on the face and forehead are often confused with whiteheads.
 The main difference is that milia are not acne and will usually go away on their own.
 Milia usually happens in infants, but anyone can get them anywhere on their body.

 Want to find the best birth control for acne?